 However, please keep in mind that some places won’t rent to you because you are not Japanese.
 This is a real phenomenon, and it’s frustrating for many expats who live in Japan.

-While we have a comprehensive article on how to open a bank (link below), here is a brief explanation and some useful links for getting set up.
+While we have a comprehensive article on how to open a bank account in Japan, here is a brief explanation and some useful links for getting set up.

 Normally, the bank you open is going to be the one recommended by your university or company.